Royal East Middlesex Militia: 6th (Reserve) Battalion

+15th (Reserve) Battalion

+After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
+The SR battalions also swelled with new recruits and were soon well above their establishment strength.
+On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
+Accordingly, the 6th (Reserve) Bn formed the 15th (Service) Bn on 25 October in the Thames & Medway Garrison.
+It was assigned to 93rd Brigade of 31st Division and began training for active service.
+By December 1915 it was at Snodland, Kent.
+On 10 April 1915 the War Office decided to convert the K4 battalions into 2nd Reserve units, providing drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
+The battalion became 15th (Reserve) Bn and 93rd Bde became 5th Reserve Brigade.
+By May 1915 it was at Colchester in Essex where it trained drafts for the 11th, 12th, and 13th (Service) Bns of the Middlesex.
+In October 1915 it moved to Shoreham-by-Sea in Sussex.
+On 1 September 1916 the 2nd Reserve battalions were transferred to the Training Reserve (TR) and 15th Middlesex was absorbed into the other battalions of 5th Reserve Bde.

 Postwar

 The SR resumed its old title of Militia in 1921 but like most militia units the 5th Middlesex remained in abeyance after World War I. By the outbreak of World War II in 1939, no officers remained listed for the 5th Bn.
 The Militia was formally disbanded in April 1953.

-Heritage & Ceremonial
+Heritage and ceremonial

-Uniforms & Insignia
+Uniforms and insignia

 The 'Blewe Regiment' of Middlesex Militia got its name from the colour of its company flags rather than its uniform.
 When reformed as the Eastern Regiment in 1760 its regimental colour was white, carrying the Duke of Newcastle's coat of arms, and the facings of the red uniforms were also white.
 However, when they were embodied in 1778 all the regiments of the Middlesex Militia had blue facings (usually associated with 'Royal' regiments), long before the 'Royal' title was conferred in 1804.

 The regimental badge was based on the Coat of arms of Middlesex, with three Saxon Seaxes in pale, hilted and pommeled, surmounted by a five-pointed Saxon crown rather than the normal royal crown.
 This badge was carried on the shoulder-belt plate of both officers and men from at least 1800.
 Even after adopting the Middlesex Regiment's insignia in 1881 the officers of the 6th Bn continued to wear it as a collar badge on their mess uniform until 1914.